unisport/sample-grid/README.md

 Solution by Andreas Christensen

-# My regular solution
+# My "normal" solution
-During my time as a student I would use Django to display items (full-stack), meaning I would get the queryset from the backend in the view code, then use a template loop to display all the items.
+During my time as a student I would program using Django (full-stack), meaning I would get the queryset from the backend in the view code, then use a template loop to display all the items.
 The JSON file would be imported into a datamodel that fits the data fields of the products, and I would then be able to generate queries from this.
-In the template I would be able to insert a filter which would use Q functionality to reload the page a generate a new queryset according to filter input.

 # My posted solution
 In my posted solution I'm using only front-end, so I added the JSON file in the main directory.
 I'm doing most of the work in the Javascript file as I need to add to add the loop there, so I'm extracting the JSON contents into a data array which I can use in the loop.
 I'm using bootstrap, but I'm also adding my own styling on top for personal tweaks.

-I decided that bootstrap cards would be fitting to display the products, and to this I'm adding a box-shadow on each card to make it look more appealing.
+I decided that bootstrap cards would be fitting to display the products, and to this I'm adding a box-shadow on each card to make them look more appealing.

 I have included a bootstrap navbar in the top using the same green color as the heading and the price.
 The content is the same as on the UniSport webpage.
 Also in the bottom a simple footer is present with links to standard social media and also my own GitHub profile.